 - Have you signed the Statement of Commitment to it as an example to others?

-No. 4 Organisations must have screening, supervision, training and other human resources practices that reduce the risk of child abuse by new and existing personnel.
+Standard.
+4 Organisations must have screening, supervision, training and other human resources practices that reduce the risk of child abuse by new and existing personnel.

 The immediate supervision of associate clergy in a parish rests with the vicar.
 In consultation with the vicar, the Archbishop may appoint or remove from office a deacon priest or lay minister.